 Why Can Cholesterol Be Dangerous?

 To know this, you need to know that cholesterol is carried through the body by two types of packages: LDL and HDL.
 Low-density lipoproteins (LDL) can lead to a buildup of cholesterol in arteries.
 High-density lipoproteins (HDL) carry cholesterol to the liver where the body gets rid of it.
-According to the NHLBI, if you have a high LDL level you have a greater riskcholestoral2 for heart disease, and thus a high risk for a heart attack.
+According to the NHLBI, if you have a high LDL level you have a greater risk for heart disease, and thus a high risk for a heart attack.

 High levels of LDL cause cholesterol to build up in your arteries, possibly forming calcium, fat, and plaque.
 If enough plaque builds up, it can form a blood clot which may cause a stroke.
 This may seem like a health issue that’s far away in the future, but prevention at a young age matters.
 According to NHLBI,